STAR MAP * EGYPT * SPAETH

 BEHIND OTHER FEATURES OF THE SENMUT STAR-MAP

-- evt. praktisk at kunne lęse teksten off-line
+- evt. praktisk at kunne læse teksten off-line

 The Great Bear Constellation and Senmut's Star Map

-It is a fact that reminiscences of our well-known zodiac system were found with the Mayas - prior to the arrival of the Spaniards in Central America in 1492.
-Thus, several of their star sign symbols are in principle identical with the Middle East zodiac symbols.
+Transatlantic versions of constellations: It is a fact that reminiscences of our well-known zodiac system were found with the Mayas - prior to the arrival of the Spaniards in Central America in 1492.
+Thus, several of their star sign symbols are in principle identical with the ancient Middle East zodiac symbols.

-Ursa Major, i.e. The Great Bear constellation also known as Charles's Wain, is a non-existing tail bear - strangely enough known all over the world.
-This is except at the Senmut star map's 2nd part or extension, where it is shown in another version - yet it is being placed correctly near the top of the celestial World-axis.
+As with the prehistoric world's widespread, common ideas on the Pleiades something similar is seen also regarding the constellation Ursa Major, i.e. Great Bear.
+This constellation of its own seven-star-group, also known as Charles's Wain, is a non-existing tail-bear - strangely enough known all over the world.
+This is except on the Senmut star map where it is shown in quite another version.
+Yet it has still been placed correctly - near the top of the celestial World-axis.

 This axis is the most famous celestial line of sight - connecting the brightest main stars Canopus, Sirius, and Lyra/Wega.
 The axis is, possibly for the very first time, depictured on the Senmut map.

-Europeans, Asians, as well as the North American Indians prior to Columbus, in many cases they had the same designations for the same constellations.
-And concerning Great Bear, in the different continents with their several local languages, this same group of stars was called by the same designation, the "Great Bear", which is remarkable as it does not at all look like a bear!
+Europeans, Asians, as well as the North American Indians prior to Columbus all perceived the constellation in question as the picture of a bear.
+In many cases they had the same designations for the same constellations; and concerning Great Bear, in the different continents with their several local languages, this same group of stars was called by the same designation, the "Great Bear", which is remarkable as it does not at all look like a bear!

 The above mentioned idea (cf. Section 1) about a past "intercontinental" range of even several cases of identical names of stars/constellations seems not only based on an apparently wide spread knowledge of a principally uniform astronomical system; especially with matching identical features in the symbols of the 12 sections of the zodiac.
-But also it do concern several other identical astronomical names or descriptions.
+Such "agreements" also concern several other identical astronomical names or descriptions.

 For instance, this is the case with the sun, called 'Ra' or 'Re' by the Egyptians; the Chinese called it 'Re', and so did the Polynesians.
 And all over the Pacific Ocean it is also called 'Ra' - despite the lack of relation/affinity between the Egyptian, Chinese, and Polynesian languages - and irrespective of the huge geographical distances.